Interested in joining The Kensington Family?

 - Ability to work flexible hours including weekends and evenings.

 - Be in good health, and physically and mentally capable of performing assigned tasks.

 - Demonstrates freedom from pulmonary tuberculosis by a health screening performed by a physician not more than (6) months prior to or (7) days after employment

 - Must be cleared in a criminal background check administered in the state of Virginia.

 Mental and Physical Requirements:

-- Work area may be subject to noise, distractions, and interruptions.
-Ability to remain calm and positive in stressful situations is required.
+- Ability to remain calm and positive in stressful situations.